theben67/apidoc/README.md

 ### How it work

 Apidoc convert a specific folder tree of .md files into a basic and fully customisable website.
-Apidoc need some static files (css & png)
+Another "static" folder is needed to let you load your own style

 Example tree: